José Andrés: Coming to the United States

-Celebrity chef and restaurateur
+Chef and restaurateur

-As his restaurants in America enjoyed success, Andrés became more famous in his native Spain, starring in his own cooking show, Vamos a Cocinar, which debuted in 2005.
+As he opened more restaurants in the U.S., Andrés became more well known in his native country Spain, starring in his own cooking show, Vamos a Cocinar, which debuted in 2005.
 He also published his first book, Tapas: A Taste of Spain in America, in 2005.
 In 2006, he partnered with Robert Wilder to form ThinkFoodGroup, making Andrés a co-owner in his restaurants.
 Together, they opened more restaurants in Miami, Los Angeles, Las Vegas, and Puerto Rico.